|Back to Main Print This Page Email to a Friend|

 Diet and Swallowing

 Some people with brain injuries forget about eating.
 If so, help them learn to add extra calories.
-Talk with your doctor if the person is a child.
+Talk with the doctor if the person is a child.
 Children need to get enough calories and nutrition to grow.
+Ask the doctor if you need the advice of a dietitian.

 Tips for Daily Life